A B C D – original screenplay

 This playful story conveys the underlying message that if she could do it then, we can do it now: women can have it all!

-“The dialogue successfully matches the era of the story, adding authenticity to the script.”
+“The dialogue successfully matches the era, adding authenticity to the script.”

 The Script Lab Screenplay Competition